MozesBekema/Toutorial_push-pull/INSTALL.md

 # Intall GIT

-Download git from this site: https://git-scm.com
+1. Download git from this site: https://git-scm.com

-Install git.

-**Hit next a few times and you have installed it !!!!!!**
+2. When you've successfully started the installer, you should see the Git Setup wizard screen.<br/>
+Follow the Next and Finish prompts to complete the installation.<br/>
+The default options are pretty sensible for most users.<br/>

+3. Open a Command Prompt (or Git Bash if during installation you elected not to use Git from the Windows Command Prompt).

+4. Run the following commands to configure your Git username and email using the following commands, replacing Emma's name with your own.
+These details will be associated with any commits that you create: